-On the road to enlightenment, when we sometimes think that we have arrived, that we are home and that we know for sure, we realize that we are not quite there yet and that we are merely getting closer to where we are meant to be.
-We can no longer deny that we don’t know for sure, that we don’t know it all and we accept that we will never know it all for sure.
-We learn the truth that life is a series of events.
-Life is a journey which presents us with choices at all times.
+On the road to enlightenment, when we sometimes think that we have arrived, that we are home and that we know for sure, we realize that we are not quite there yet.
+We are merely getting closer to where we are meant to be.
+We concur and acknowledge that we probably know a little, in fact, and definitely without much certainty.
+We don’t know it all, and we accept that we will never know it all.
+We learn that life might as well be simply a series of events.

 I believe there is destiny.
 At the same time, I am fully aware of my free will.
 I am once again reminded that life is full of paradoxical truths.
 Fortunately, Philosophy teaches me to philosophize.
 It is an essential part of my life if I aim to grow, gain knowledge and wisdom, and perhaps to live a better life.
 To philosophize is to refuse ignorance, idleness and apathy.
 I philosophize to arrive at my own way of thinking, beliefs, values and principles.
 I believe that it is the only way to know for sure that I am living my life according to my personal divine plan.
 I need to question the so-called knowledge handed down to me by others, including the great philosophers of the early civilization and the contemporary world, to take ownership of my thoughts.
 This is my sure way to avoid being a puppet.